EnoshVechalapu/Fake-News-Classifier/README.md

 ## Dataset

 The dataset used in this project consists of labeled news articles.
 Each article is labeled as either fake or real.
 The dataset includes a variety of news sources and covers a wide range of topics.
-The dataset is uploaded above as train.csv
+The dataset is uploaded above as test.csv

 ## Feature Extraction